minna-xD/Wordpuzzle_NF/index.md

 ## 😝 Playable Keysmash-style puzzle: Say a!

+The page has an English and a Finnish puzzle.
+The Netflix Puzzled's Keysmash shows consonants; I wanted to look for words with just the vowel 'a'.

+### Code
 The game has been coded with the help of ChatGPT.
-The page has an English and a Finnish puzzle
+To the original draft I added jumping from input field to the next one after solving a word, and disabling each game after solving (either by using hints or guessing correctly).

 [Play](saya.htm)